Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ashgrove recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Ashgrove experienced approximately 27 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 138 homes were approved, with a further 10 in FY-26 as of the present time.
-This results in an average of about 3.7 new residents per year arriving per dwelling constructed over these five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ashgrove has experienced around 27 dwellings receiving development approval annually.
+Between FY-21 and FY-25, approximately 138 homes were approved, with an additional 15 so far in FY-26.
+This results in an average of 3.7 new residents arriving per dwelling constructed over the past five financial years.

-The demand for housing significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
-New dwellings are developed at an average expected construction cost value of $1,078,000, indicating that developers target the premium market segment with higher-end properties.
-In FY-26, approximately $53.5 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to Greater Brisbane, Ashgrove has significantly less development activity, at 60.0% below the regional average per person.
-This scarcity of new homes tends to strengthen demand and prices for existing properties, with this level also being below average nationally.
+Given this demand significantly exceeds new supply, it typically leads to price growth and increased buyer competition.
+New dwellings are developed at an average value of $1,078,000, indicating developers target the premium market segment with higher-end properties.
+In FY-26, $53.5 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
+Compared to Greater Brisbane, Ashgrove has significantly less development activity (61.0% below regional average per person).
+This scarcity of new homes typically strengthens demand and prices for existing properties, reflecting the area's maturity and possible planning constraints.

-This suggests that the area is mature and potentially faces planning constraints.
-New building activity in Ashgrove shows 96.0% standalone homes and 4.0% attached dwellings, preserving the area's suburban nature and emphasizing detached housing which attracts space-seeking buyers.
-New construction favours detached housing more than current patterns suggest (77.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
-Ashgrove has a population density of around 555 people per approval, indicating a mature, established area.
-Future projections estimate Ashgrove to add approximately 720 residents by 2041 based on the latest AreaSearch quarterly estimate.
-Current development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.
+New building activity shows 96.0% standalone homes and 4.0% attached dwellings, preserving Ashgrove's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+This favours detached housing more than current patterns suggest (77.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+Ashgrove has around 555 people per approval, indicating a mature, established area.
+Future projections show Ashgrove adding 728 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development